 In the Chapel of St Michael and All Angels is the 'Eden' memorial to the fallen heroes of WW1.

-St John (12th Century) - Opposite Aberdare Library
+St John Baptist (12th Century) High Street Aberdare

 The Ancient Chapelry of St. John Baptist - Parish Church of Aberdare is the oldest and largest pre-19th Century Church in the valleys.
 Built in 12th century around 1189, the original Church had a dirt floor and niche seats in the wall for the elderly and infirm.
 Parishioners were fined 12 pence for missing the Divine Service.

 1637 The Bell was presented by William Mathew, cast at Gloucester Foundry which still exists today.